isomerpages/nlb-biblioasia/_jul-2012/Tiong Bahru: Exploring Singapore’s First Public Housing Estate.md

   is better known for its heritage housing, skyrocketing property prices and popular food establishments.
 ---
 ####  Tiong Bahru is a place of many faces.
-Originally known for its “aeroplane houses”, Singapore’s first public housing experiment once has a reputation as a haven for the mistresses of rich businessmen.
+Originally known for its “aeroplane houses”, Singapore’s first public housing experiment once had a reputation as a haven for the mistresses of rich businessmen.
 These days, it is better known for its heritage housing, skyrocketing property prices and popular food establishments.

  <img style="width:80%;" src="/images/Vol%208%20issue%202/Tiong%20Bahru/moh%20guan%20terrace1.jpg">
  <div style="background-color: white;">Block 78 Moh Guan Terrace. <i>All Rights Reserved.
 National Library Board Singapore 2007.</i></div>

 #### **Origins of Tiong Bahru: Swamps and Cemeteries**

-The name Tiong Bahru is derived from the Hokkien word tiong, meaning “graveyard”, and the Malay word bahru, meaning “new”.
+The name Tiong Bahru is derived from the Hokkien word *tiong* (graveyard) and the Malay word *bahru* (new).
 The area originally contained a number of Chinese cemeteries, and its name is likely to have been coined to distinguish it from older cemeteries in the Chinatown area.[^1] A 1905 article in the *Journal of the Straits Branch of the Royal Asiatic Society* also notes that the Hokkien name for Tiong Bahru was *O chai hng*, which means “tapioca vegetable garden”. [^2]

 Before 1926, Tiong Bahru consisted largely of mangrove swamps and several low hills, bordered by Sit Wah Road and Outram Road.
-The cemeteries included Si Jiao Ting, a public cemetery for Hokkiens, and cemeteries for deceased with the surnames of Choa, Wee and Lim, as well as family-owned burial plots.[^3] One of the more famous burials in the area was that of philanthropist Tan Tock Seng.
+The cemeteries included Si Jiao Ting, a public cemetery for the Hokkien community, and cemeteries for deceased with the surnames of Choa, Wee and Lim, as well as family-owned burial plots.[^3] One of the more famous burials in the area was that of philanthropist Tan Tock Seng.
 The cemeteries sat mostly on the hilly areas of Tiong Bahru, while squatters in attap and plank huts formed colonies in the foothills near the swamps.
 The squatters paid rent to the caretakers of the burial grounds, and those who lived over the swamps built their huts on stilts.
 The area also featured pig and duck farms, a sago factory, the Sungei Batu rubber factory and the Ghin Teck Tong temple.

-The early twentieth century saw the resident population of Tiong Bahru grow due to overcrowding in nearby Chinatown.
+The early 20th century saw the resident population of Tiong Bahru grow due to overcrowding in nearby Chinatown.
 The area’s infrastructure remained poorly developed, however, and the existing roads were not well maintained.
 This was evident when firemen were unable to reach the Sungei Batu rubber factory during fires in 1911 and 1914—in both cases, the firemen were unable to drive their engines to the factory due to the condition of the roads, and had to haul their equipment via footpaths.
 In 1914, *The Singapore Free Press* described Morse Road as “dilapidated and dangerous” and Tiong Bahru Road as being “in a disgraceful state of neglect, being full of huge holes and ruts”.[^4] The presence of the swamps led to poor sanitary conditions and malaria, with Tiong Bahru noted as a mosquito breeding area, although a 1918 report recorded that municipal work had greatly improved the drainage of the area.[^5]

 #### **Development Begins: The Singapore Improvement Trust**